-Adventure Treks provides all of the necessary outdoor equipment for our trips, including a backpack, sleeping bag, sleeping pad, tent, cooking gear, and all activity-specific technical gear.
+Adventure Treks provides all of the necessary outdoor equipment for our trips, including a large backpacking backpack, sleeping bag, sleeping pad, tent, cooking gear, and all activity-specific technical gear.

-- An ID, if you choose to carry one.
+- An ID, if your child chooses to carry one.
 (U.S. citizens under 18 traveling domestically are not required to show an ID to get through security and board their flight.)